Plugily-Projects/plugily-projects.github.io/docs/murdermystery/support/faq.md

 ## Corpses last words and their permissions

 :::warning
-**Warn!** Last words are written in their permission order!
+Last words are written in their permission order!
 First is meme so it will be displayed if player has both permissions for meme and pro for example.
 :::

 | Priority | Last word | Description                     | Permission                   |